 - 1. The superintendent of schools shall serve as executive officer of the school board and shall be charged with the responsibility for implementing policies of the board.
-He/she shall assist in the preparation of the agenda for each meeting and shall attend all meetings and participate in all deliberations of the board when such deliberations do not involve his/her employment. - 2.
+He/she shall work in conjunction with the board president in the preparation of the agenda for each meeting and shall attend all meetings and participate in all deliberations of the board when such deliberations do not involve their employment. - 2.
 The superintendent shall be responsible for the supervision of budget preparation. - 3.
 He/she shall administer the schools in conformity with the adopted policies of the board and the rules and regulations of the state division of education and in accordance with state law. - 4.
 He/she shall develop administrative procedures implementing board policies. - 5.
 He/she shall recommend employees for appointment, demotions, transfer, or dismissal in accordance with policies of the board. - 6.
-He/she shall assign instructional and noninstructional personnel. - 7.
+He/she shall assign instructional and non-instructional personnel. - 7.
 He/she shall supervise the curriculum committees and recommend for adoption the selection of all textbook and supplementary instructional materials.
 In the selection of textbooks, he/she shall have the cooperation of all other administrative and supervisory personnel and of such special committees as he/she may appoint. - 8.
 He/she shall perform such duties as the board may direct.